Telefonica/opengateway-developers-website/catalog/devicelocation/devicelocation.md

 ###  Footprint for your identity service
 The API's standardization ensures uniform access across multiple telecom providers, expanding your business reach and ensuring consistent functionality across different carriers.

+## General Informations

+> ⚙️ Problem Solved ?
+>
+> When you want to know the location of a device.

+> ⚙️ How it works
+>
+> By providing latitude and longitude, it is checked whether the device is in that location.

+> ⚙️ Parameters sent in the request
+>
+> - msisdn (mobile phone number in the format - +551199999999)
+> - latitude (latitude in the format: -23.5042623 )
+> - longitude (longitude in the format -46.8575631)
+> - accuracy (precision of the data passed in km, put in the format: 2)

+> ⚙️ Data received in the request response
+>
+> If the device is not in place, it returns verificationResult: false .
+If the device is in the specified location, the value is verificationResult: true .